r4bbitjs/r4bbitjs/README.md

 # Rabbit-Wrapper

 # TODO:

+- Add to the logs the topic exchange name.topic (log.child)
+- Add global config (support for env vars and silent mode)
-- Add logging in sending messages in client
+- Add possibility to client and server functions tto cencor data
 - Add a connection close function so that users can actually close the connection
 - Add loger in order to warn onClose and retry connection after some interval
 - When rabbitmq does not exist warn the client